-One such torture device was patented in 1916 under UK patent no.3870/15 and US patent no.1,174,275.
+One such torture device was the Techniquer seen here.
+It was introduced in 1916 under UK patent no.3870/15 and US patent no.1,174,275.
 Its inventor was Dr. Richard James Pitcher (1871 - 1946) of London.
-Rather ironically (or maybe aptly), Dr. Pitcher was a music teacher and organist who, in 1913, wrote "Recitative and its rendering, illustrated with numerous examples.”
-Within the patent's paperwork, Pitcher referred to his invention as a device "...commonly known as finger exerciser or hand expander for use by music learners."
+Within the patent's paperwork, Pitcher referred to his invention as a device "...commonly known as finger exerciser or hand expander...."
+Professionally, pitcher was a music teacher and organist.

 Dr. Richard J. Pitcher

 London, England, UK